Alison-brie/Awesome-Medical-Image-Registration/README.md

 :wave: Hi!
 This repo is a collection of AWESOME things about :star2:**Medical Image Registration**:star2:, including useful materials, papers, code.
 Feel free to star and fork.

 TODO:
-- [ ] Add a list people in medical image registration listed with their academic genealogy
 - [ ] Add a list organs in medical image registration